Azure-Samples/azure-spring-boot-samples/cosmos/azure-spring-data-cosmos/cosmos-mvc-sample/README.md

 ### Pre-requisites

 - `Java Development Kit 8`.
 - An active Azure account.
 If you don't have one, you can sign up for a [free account](https://azure.microsoft.com/free/).
 Alternatively, you can use the [Azure Cosmos DB Emulator](https://docs.microsoft.com/en-us/azure/cosmos-db/local-emulator) for development and testing.
-As emulator https certificate is self signed, you need to import its certificate to java trusted cert store, [explained here](https://docs.microsoft.com/en-us/azure/cosmos-db/local-emulator-export-ssl-certificates).
+As emulator https certificate is self-signed, you need to import its certificate to java trusted cert store, [explained here](https://docs.microsoft.com/en-us/azure/cosmos-db/local-emulator-export-ssl-certificates).
 - Maven.
 - (Optional) SLF4J is a logging facade.
 - (Optional) [SLF4J binding](http://www.slf4j.org/manual.html) is used to associate a specific logging framework with SLF4J.